viktornilsson/viktornilsson.github.io/_posts/2024-03-28-dotnet-lambda-tutorial.md

 - Here you can add env vars that you can use in your app.

 ##### VPC
 - If you want to use static IPs for example.
-Then you need to create a custom VPC with a NAT gateways.
+Then you need to create a custom VPC with a NAT gateway.
 But that's another chapter.

 ##### Concurrency
 - This settings depends on what your function will do.
 But if you want it to not run in parallel you need to throttle it with "Reserve concurrency=1".